config-syncer/config-syncer/docs/tutorials/notifiers.md

 ## Pushover.net
-To receive SMS notifications via Pushover.net, create a Secret with the following keys:
+To receive push notifications via Pushover.net, create a Secret with the following keys:

 | Name               | Description                                                                    |
 |--------------------|--------------------------------------------------------------------------------|